-Site Comment Aylesham The Council has resolved to grant planning permission for 1,210 dwellings, associated infrastructure and works, subject to the resolution of a number of outstanding issues.
-These issues are nearing conclusion.
-However, it is expected that a revised application will be submitted in early 2013.
+Site Comment Aylesham The Council has granted planning permission for 1,210 dwellings, associated infrastructure and works.
 Eastry Hospital The Council has resolved to grant planning permission for 80 units as part of a mixed use scheme subject to signing a legal agreement.
 Sandwich Industrial Estate Development on the remaining part of this site for residential development has temporarily ceased due to the current economic climate.
 Northwall Road, Deal Part of this site is currently under construction with 11 dwellings completed out of the 19 dwellings granted planning permission in 2004 prior to the District Council's Strategic Flood Risk Assessment.
-The remainder of this site is in the Flood Risk area and is dependent on the Deal Flood Risk and Alleviation Scheme being implemented.
-North Barracks, Deal Development on part of the site for residential development has now re-commenced on the part of the former employment allocation with 10 units under construction.
+The remainder of this site is in the Flood Risk area and will not come forward for development.
+North Barracks, Deal Development on part of the site for residential development has now re-commenced on the part of the former employment allocation.
 Dover Waterfront See 'Comment' in Appendix 3 Policy CP8 Dover Mid Town See 'Comment' in Appendix 3 Policy CP9 Connaught Barracks See 'Comment' in Appendix 3 Policy CP10 Whitfield See 'Comment' in Appendix 3 Policy CP11